oneananda/C_Sharp_Examples/var_Deep_Dive/README.md

 ### Dynamic Typing vs. var

-var is statically typed --> infers the type at compile time dynamic is infered at runtime
+`var` is statically typed --> infers the type at compile time `dynamic` is infered at runtime

-var and dynamic can cause error if mishanlded
+`var and dynamic` can cause error if mishanlded

+###  Scoping Rules

+The scope of a variable declared with var is limited to the local context, such as within methods, loops, or local functions.
+It cannot be declared as a global or class-level field or property.